funkyfuture/deck-chores/docs/usage.rst

 Job definitions are parsed from a container's metadata aka labels.
 A label's key must be in the namespace defined by :envvar:`LABEL_NAMESPACE` (default: ``deck-chores``) to be considered.
-A job has an own namespace that holds all its attributes.
+A job has its own namespace that holds all its attributes.
 Thus an attribute's key has usually this schema::

     $LABEL_NAMESPACE.<job name>.<job attribute>